Imaginal Therapy

 Confidentiality

-Clients have the right to request access to personal data held about them.
+You have the right to request access to the personal information I hold about you.For more detail, please see my Privacy Policy.

 Crisis Support